OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 > Labelling and stereotyping consists of assigning a certain set of behaviours and characteristics to a person based on an attribute—such as nationality or political inclination.

 The first step to a successful co-existence is the willingness to engage with each other.
-Labels get in the way of this by loading us up with prejudices and assumptions not necessarily true about the person we’re interacting with.
+Labels get in the way of this by loading us up_full with prejudices and assumptions not necessarily true about the person we’re interacting with.

 ## ✌️ Be courteous, polite and respectful